dex4er/perl-AnyEvent-DNS-EtcHosts/README.md

 # BUGS

-This module uses private functions and variables of [AnyEvent::Socket](https://metacpan.org/pod/AnyEvent::Socket) package.
-It might be incompatible with further versions of [AnyEvent](https://metacpan.org/pod/AnyEvent) module.
+This module might be incompatible with further versions of [AnyEvent](https://metacpan.org/pod/AnyEvent) module.

 If you find the bug or want to implement new features, please report it at [https://github.com/dex4er/perl-AnyEvent-DNS-EtcHosts/issues](https://github.com/dex4er/perl-AnyEvent-DNS-EtcHosts/issues)